 What Other States Have Done

 Eight states haven’t waited for Washington to act.
-California passed its seat belt requirement in 2005 and has the longest track record of implementation.
+New York was first, requiring lap belts on buses manufactured after July 1987.
+California required three-point belts for large school buses manufactured after July 2005.
 The cost concern that dominates Arizona’s conversation hasn’t materialized as a crisis in any of these states.

 Here’s the current landscape.

 None of these states reported a significant disruption to school bus operations after implementation.
-The belts add roughly $7,000 to $10,000 to the purchase price of a new bus, but new buses are purchased on replacement cycles anyway.
+Industry estimates put the cost of factory-installed three-point belts at roughly $7,000 to $10,000 added to the purchase price of a new bus, and new buses are purchased on replacement cycles anyway.
 The incremental cost gets absorbed into the normal capital budget over 10 to 15 years.

 Arizona could adopt the same model.
 No retrofit mandate.
-No emergency spending.
-Just a requirement that every new bus rolling off the line includes belts.
-The fleet turns over on schedule, and within 12 to 15 years, every school bus in the state has belts.
+Just a requirement that every new bus ordered includes belts.
+The fleet turns over on schedule.

 Driver Training and Accountability